-If you’re looking for easy ways to grow weed, then you should check out our autoflower seeds.
+People who are checking out the easiest ways to grow cannabis, should definitely look at autoflower seeds.
 Autoflowering cannabis plants are very suitable for beginners, because they’re not dependent o a certain amount of light to grow and flower.
-This blog tells you all you need to know about the benefits of autoflowering seeds.
+This blog tells you all you need to know about the benefits of autoflowering cannabis seeds.

-The Difference Between Autoflower Seeds And Regular Seed
+The Difference Between Autoflowering Seeds And Photoperiod Seeds (Like regular and Feminized)

 Regular flowering seeds depend on a certain amount of light for growing and flowering.
 You plant them in spring, when the days are lengthening.
 In this time of year, sunlight contains a lot of light in the blue spectrum.
 This kind of light is important for the plant’s growth.
 After the longest day, when the days get shorter, the light shifts to the red spectrum.
 This gives the plants the energy to start flowering.

 This is why these plants are called photoperiod plants: they depend on light.
 But not only do they need light to grow and flower, they also need increasingly longer nights.